ammarm08/mvp/_PRESS-RELEASE.md

   > 1. Enter an artist.
 2. Pick a song.
 3. Hit play.

 ## Customer Quote ##
   > "This is the new-age vinyl listening session.
-On rainy Friday nights, I call my friends over, order in some bomb-ass pad thai, put this shit on my projector screen, and we literally 'watch' the music and talk about it."
+On rainy Friday nights, I call my friends over, order in some bomb-ass pad thai, put this shit on my projector screen, and we chill, read, vibe, and chat."

 ## Closing and Call to Action ##
-  > Take Graffiti.IO for a test ride at graffitiIO.herokuapp.com
+  > Take Graffiti.IO for a test ride at http://graffiti-mvp.azurewebsites.net/